smyleeface/September2017-CloudTrailChallenge/README.md

 * Subscribe to this topic so that you are alerted when a filtered event is detected (Hint: SMS or Email are good choices to explore)

+* Grant lambda permission to publish to the topic

 Update your lamba:

 * Filter the logged events for events may be interesting from a security perspective.
 Some examples: